uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

   time for everyone by starting with those, rather than starting with requests to fix typos, that eventually get scuttled when the API changes dramatically.

-2. *Ask questions*
+2. *Ask questions*:
   Asking questions is almost always a [good idea](http://engineering.khanacademy.org/posts/tips-for-code-reviews.htm).
 You want to make sure that you understand the intentions of the code author.
 Also, people like to be listened to, and asking questions is an active form of listening.

-3. *Read the details: focus on modularity and design* One of the main contributions you can make as a reviewer is to pull the code author **away** from the details, to point out the big picture of the code.
+3. *Read the details: focus on modularity and design*:
+  One of the main contributions you can make as a reviewer is to pull the code author **away** from the details, to point out the big picture of the code.
 It is quite usual particularly for scientific code .
 A different perspective.